 What is hcron?

-hcron is a periodic command scheduler along the lines of the ubiquitous cron–but with some really useful differences. hcron will appeal especially to those at large sites and system administrators.
+hcron is a periodic command scheduler along the lines of the ubiquitous cron–but with unique features.

 Comparing cron/crontab to hcron